ddfilipov/callback-promise-async/2-promises/README.md

 });
 ```

-Notice how I've used an arrow function on the .then(), you can also use a regular function like LearnWebCode does:
+Notice how I've used an arrow function on the .`then()`, you can also use a regular function like LearnWebCode does:

 ```js
 Promise.all([getCats(), getDogs(), getBirds()]).then(function (results) {